jamesryu108/jamesryu108/README.md

-### <div align="center">I'm James, an Intermediate iOS Developer with three years of professional experience.
+### <div align="center">I'm James.
+I am an Intermediate iOS Developer with Scotiabank and I have three years of experience as an iOS Developer.
 I am based in Toronto, Ontario.
 I also develop my portfolio on the side.</div>

 - ⚽ I'm currently developing PitchGraph, an extensive FM24 database app, set to launch soon.
 It's a SwiftUI-UIKit hybrid app.